LEEYOONHYUNG/transformer-pytorch/README.md

 # Transformer (On going)
 ### Goals:
 1.implement transformer
-2.compare the behavior of Transformer and RNN based models
+2.compare the behavior of Transformer and RNN based attention models

 ### Tasks:
 Machine translation